-The Terrors remain kings of the city as goals from Keith Watson, Jon Daly and a Kyle Benedictus own goal sees Peter Houston’s men claim their second derby win of the season
+Goals from Keith Watson, Jon Daly and a Kyle Benedictus own goal saw Dundee United claim their second derby victory of the season over their city rivals Dundee.

 The derby defeat sees the Dark Blues remain at the foot of the SPL, six points behind St Mirren in 11th place.